Bigfootmech/Bigfootmech/README.md

 These 'games' were all made in a week's time.
 Mostly by me on my own.
 And it's more about personal growth for me.
 So don't expect to see anything too amazing.
 Or even working in some cases.

-### Currently working on
+## Currently working on
 To replace a weight-loss spreadsheet that didn't quite work smoothly, and started crashing, I'm currently re-working it in to a custom piece of software.

 - Godot frontend, because I found it easy to work with for game jams.
 - C# backend, because I wanted to extend my Java knowledge to a new language.
+- Set up like a web api,
+- with autowiring,
+- and sqlite storage.
+- as well as the usual testing suite

-Set up like a web api, with autowiring, and sqlite storage.
-To kind of copy what I already know of, and understand how and why those work.
-As well as learning the C# build system.
+To kind of copy what I already know of, but also understand how and why those work.

+And to learn the C# language and build system.

-### Proudest Accomplishment
+## Proudest Accomplishment
 My favourite thing I've done so far is probably my [Dragon Train mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2994379969).

 It took about 2 weeks of hacking a Chinese IL2CPP game.
 And the effect is more or less exactly what I wanted.